 Since September 2016 the Department has adopted the Cambridge International A-Level with consistently excellent results year on year.
 The course builds upon the work completed lower down in the school, building a more detailed understanding of the issues and topics covered and widening the skill set possessed by each student to include statistical analysis and critical thinking with regard to geographical issues such as the impact of enhanced global warming in High and Low Income Countries and Newly Emerging Economies.
 Students learn to work more independently and are expected to read, research and write in a more extended way about the subjects covered

 The Eco-Schools Club is run under the auspices of the Department.
 From September the school will become an Eco-School, and will be working towards the first award.
 In Year 7 pupils take part in the Geographical Association Young Geographer of the Year Competition.
-We established a link to Loughborough University for our A level students, including a lecture and practical day, incorporated into our Fieldwork programme.
+We established a link to Sheffield University for our A level students, including a lecture and practical day, incorporated into our Fieldwork programme.

 Field trips are used in Geography to enrich the students’ understanding and skills, including trips to Bradgate Park, Leicester, Hunstanton and Edale (Peak District).
-Recent overseas trips have included the French Alps, Iceland and Costa Rica (run in conjunction with the Biology Department).
+Recent overseas trips have included Iceland and Costa Rica (run in conjunction with the Biology Department).
 The Department continues to look for other opportunities abroad and within the UK.
 Any student undertaking A level Geography is expected to attend a short residential trip as part of the course.